 The overall delta application order $\prec$ is the transitive closure of the union of these partial orders.
-In this paper, we assume that $\prec$ is consistent (i.e., $\prec$ is a partial order) and unambiguous (i.e., all the total delta application orders that respect $\prec$ generate the same variant for each product).
-Techniques that allow one to check that $\prec$ is unambiguous are described in the literature [16, 17].
-Without loss of generality, we assume that the total order in which delta definitions are listed is compatible with $\prec$ .
+In this paper, we assume that $\prec$ is consistent (i.e., $\prec$ is a partial order) and unambiguous (i.e., all the total delta application orders that respect < generate the same variant for each product).
+Techniques that allow one to check that < is unambiguous are described in the literature (Bettini et al., 2013; Lienhardt and Clarke, 2012).
+Without loss of generality, we assume that the total order in which delta definitions are listed is compatible with <.

 Flattening rules.
-Figure 9 shows the flattening rules that, given an input SPL L and a product p of that SPL, apply the activated deltas in L in order on the core part of L. The first two rules describe the flattening process at the SPL level.
+Fig. 9 shows the flattening rules that, given an input SPL L and a product p of that SPL, apply the activated deltas in L in order on the core part of L. The first two rules describe the flattening process at the SPL level.
 Rule (SPL-1) first ensures that p is a product of the SPL (with $p \vdash \phi$ ), takes the first delta Dd of the SPL, and applies it to the core S. This application is written $[Dd][\phi'](S)$ where $\phi'$ is the activation condition of the delta Dd.
-Rule (SPL-2) is used when all delta have been applied (i.e., the list of deltas that are left is empty): it still ensures that p is a product of the SPL, and then simply returns the core S of the SPL.
+Rule (SPL-2) is used when all delta have been applied (i.e., the list of deltas that are left is empty): it still ensures that p is a product of the SPL.